josht000/geolocation_clip/README.md

 # geolocation_clip -> Image based Geolocation
-Training and eval code for image Geolocation on the OSV-Mini-129k

-This is my project for UCF's Machine Learning course, CAP 5610.
-Image based geolocation.
+Training and eval code for image Geolocation on the OSV-Mini-129k.
+Image in, latitude and longitude prediction estimate out.
+Trained with street view imagery.
+This project provides modular geolocation models that can predict the location (latitude, longitude) of images.
+The models can optionally use auxiliary prediction heads to improve accuracy by predicting additional contextual information such as climate, month, state, county, and city.

+We offer several image classification backbones for training with an option to use contextual geographic features in the classification head to further aid in location refinement.

 ## GeoCLIP Model Description:

+- For the CLIP backbone:
+  - MultiModal Vision/Text Base CLIP model
   - Contrastive Pretraining
     - Pretrained CLIP model, trained again with contrastive pretraining for the vision/text alignment.
     - The contrastive pretraining aligns the text embeddings and image embeddings with geographic features.
     - For this step, I created a caption with with the desired contextual features: Climate, city, county, state and month.
-- MultiModal Vision/Text Base CLIP model
--

 **Classification Heads**
 - Location Coordinate: lat, lon
   - Always present to produce the latitude and longitude, whether or not the auxilary heads and contextual features are present.